crramirez/windows-uwp.es-es/windows-apps-src/maps-and-location/guidelines-for-visits.md

 ---
 author: PatrickFarley
-Description: "Obtén información sobre cómo usar la eficaz característica Visits Tracking para un seguimiento de ubicación más práctico."
+Description: Learn how to use the powerful Visits Tracking feature for more practical location tracking.
 title: Directrices para usar Visits tracking ms.assetid: 0c101684-48a9-4592-9ed5-6c20f3b830f2 ms.author: pafarley